Three Approaches to Estimating the Impact of Holidays and Time Off on Velocity

 There are a couple of different approaches to this.
 And each is appropriate in different contexts.

-Approach 1: Ignore It
+Approach 1: Ignore "Typical" Time Off

-When adjusting velocity for holidays, vacation or personal time, a simple but valid strategy may apply: Ignore it.
+When adjusting estimated velocity for holidays, vacation or personal time, a simple but valid strategy may apply: Ignore it.

-Ignoring the impact of various forms of time off can be a valid approach when planning over a sufficiently long enough period.
+Ignoring the impact of various forms of time off can be a valid approach when planning over a sufficiently long period.
 The idea is that team members will probably take time off in the future at the same rate they took time off in the past.

 If that seems true for the period for which you are planning, you don’t need to make any adjustments to velocity at all.